xdougx/selenite-db/README.md

 # selenite-db

-TODO: Write a description here
+Selenite is a persistency-model based library

 ## Installation